jgleeson/frsr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-An work-in-progress R package to facilitate the importation of Family Resources Survey (EHS) data files that you have already downloaded from the UK Data Service.
+A work-in-progress R package to facilitate the importation of Family Resources Survey (EHS) data files that you have already downloaded from the UK Data Service.
 When pointed to a folder where the FRS files are saved, `frsr` can identify and import the files for a given year or